BenNeumann/Bitcoin_Halving_Countdown_Telegram_Bot/README.md

 ```

 ## Running the tests
-its a simple script so no testig, sorry about that.
+its a simple script so no testing, sorry about that.

 ## License